 Tasting notes: Bachey-Legros Maranges Chardonnay

 Bachey-Legros Maranges Chardonnay has a Lemon zest, almonds and a touch of oak.
-A wonderfully rounded wine that’s very classy and easily as fine as some pricier alternatives.
+Therefore it is a wonderfully rounded wine that’s very classy and easily as fine as some pricier alternatives.

 Food Match: Bachey-Legros Maranges Chardonnay